cassioneri/calendar/README.md

     std::chrono::year_month_day::year_month_day(const sys_days&) // a.k.a. to_date

 This work is similar to those by Peter Baum [[1]](#baum) and Howard Hinnant [[2]](#hinnant).
-Benchmark results suggest that implementations here perform considerably faster than theirs and also than boost's:
+Many ideas implemented here were inspired by their work.
+Benchmark results suggest that implementations here perform considerably faster than theirs and also than those of GLIBC, .NET and
+boost:

 ![Benchmarks](https://github.com/cassioneri/dates/blob/master/benchmarks/benchmarks.png)